SNAP: Frequently Asked Questions

 What are the rates of fraud and abuse in SNAP?

 According to a recent USDA analysis, SNAP reached a payment accuracy of 96.19% in 2012 (the highest that the program has ever seen).
 Trafficking rates—the number of benefits exchanged for cash—are at 1%.
-There is always room for improvement, but the integrity of the SNAP program is currently functioning at the highest level it has ever seen.
+There is always room for improvement, but SNAP is currently functioning at the highest level of integrity the program has seen yet.

 What are some common misconceptions or myths associated with SNAP?